HPCarey/hackathon-team-9a/README.md

 # **A Dubug Cause** : *Hackathon Feb 2023*

 ## Project Overview
-A website informing users of fundrasing and charity events in their local community, as well as providing general information about NGOs, fundraising and charities.
+A website informing users of fundraising and charity events in their local community, as well as providing general information about NGOs, fundraising and charities.

 ### Deployed link
 Visit the site [here](https://hack-team-9.herokuapp.com/)